openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

       <td>job_properties</td>
       <td><code>dict[str, str]</code></td>
       <td>
         Contains a dict with keys and values of type <code>str</code> which represent the property name and the property value.
-The key corresponds to the property name specified in the component descriptor file described in <a href="../Packaging-and-Registering-a-Component/index.html">Packaging and Registering a Component</a>.
+The key corresponds to the property name specified in the component descriptor file described in the <a href="../Component-Descriptor-Reference/index.html">Component Descriptor Reference</a>.
 Values are determined when creating a pipeline or when submitting a job.
         <br/><br/>
         Note: The job_properties dict may not contain the full set of job properties.
 For properties not contained in the dict, the component must use a default value.
       </td>